 After you complete the ESL Accuplacer you will be instructed by Assessment Center staff about how to sign up for an academic orientation session to obtain your results.
 At the academic orientation session you will receive your scores and recommendations for classes.
 You will be able to take the math section of the Accuplacer depending on your English and reading scores.

 CHEMISTRY PLACEMENT TEST (CPT)

-The purpose of the Chemistry Placement Test is to ensure that students are sufficiently prepared with the background knowledge and skills needed to succeed in CH101.
+The purpose of the Chemistry Placement Test is to ensure that students are sufficiently prepared with the background knowledge and skills needed to succeed in CHEM 131.
 The CPT is on material that students should already know from high school chemistry.
-To better prepare for the CPT, please review basic mathematical skills and chemical concepts found in the CH099A Introductory Chemistry textbook or the first 3‐4 chapters of any college‐level general chemistry textbook.
+To better prepare for the CPT, please review basic mathematical skills and chemical concepts found in the CHEM 099 Introductory Chemistry textbook or the first 3‐4 chapters of any college‐level general chemistry textbook.

 The Chemistry Placement Test is available on a walk‐in basis at all three Campus Assessment Centers.
-Please check each Center’s testing calendar for CPT testing hours.
-For additional information, contact the campus Chemistry Departments at:
+Please check each Center’s testing calendar for testing hours.

 Click here for information about the TEAS test for Montgomery College Health Sciences applicants.